 In frame pulse operation, two clock signals are working together to signal alignment to a remote receiver.
 A higher frequency clock is providing a phase aligned reference.
 A second clock signal (frame signal) is running at a lower, but integer-related rate to the higher frequency clock.
 The active edge of the frame pulse indicates that the next rising edge of the associated higher frequency clock is to be used as an alignment edge.
-The 8A34003 supports either rising or falling edges on a frame pulse.
+The 8A34005 supports either rising or falling edges on a frame pulse.
 The frame signal is usually implemented as a pulse rather than a square wave clock.
-See the INPUT_0.IN_SYNC, DPLL_0.DPLL_CTRL_2, and DPLL_CTRL_0.DPLL_FRAME_PULSE_SYNC bit fields.